rclone/rclone/docs/content/dropbox.md

 of this document](https://www.dropbox.com/en/help/145).
 Rclone will issue an error message `File name disallowed - not uploading` if it attempt to upload one of those file names, but the sync won't fail.

+If you have more than 10,000 files in a directory then `rclone purge dropbox:dir` will return the error `Failed to purge: There are too many files involved in this operation`.
+As a work-around do an `rclone delete dropbix:dir` followed by an `rclone rmdir dropbox:dir`.